Sharpiro/tor_py/docs/notes.md

   * What does it mean "We also require AES256" right after saying "we use 128-bit AES in counter mode"
   * May want to clarify that you use 256 bit keys instead
   * Though that actually doesn't make since since AES 256 requires 32 byte keys, and Tor uses 16 bytes keys for stream cipher
+* onion skin unclear when using extend2/ntor
+* no error received when sending relay extend2 as relay instead of relay early

 ## Questions